floweredscarf/su25/labs/lab07/index.md

 }
 ```

-Observe that this class is largely the same as the `Animal` class, but with one extra instance variable, and one extra instance method.
+Observe that this class is largely the same as the `Animal` class, but with one extra instance variable (`tailSize`), and one extra instance method (`meow`).
 And intuitively, a cat is an animal.
 Is there a way we can represent this in Java?
-As you may have already guessed, the formalization of this relationship is known as _inheritance_.
+As you may have already guessed, the formalization of this relationship is known as **inheritance**.
 The `Cat` class written with inheritance would look like:

 ```java
 public class Cat extends Animal {